codeurjc/codeurjc-forge/README.md

 The config is divided in blocks.

-# Description

-This repo is intended to help developers who don't want to spend time struggling with system administration.

-When the forge is up, you can use the default user *developer* to login and start working.

-There is also a default project *awesome-project* ready to accept commits.

 # How to config CI

+Follow this steps to create a simple delivery pipeline.

-1. Generate a SSH RSA Key
+1. Generate a SSH RSA Key for developer user

 `ssh-keygen -t rsa -f developer.key -q -P ""`